alljoyn/extras-webdocs/docs/develop/building/linux/build-source.md

 It is possible to bundle the routing node in an AllJoyn application, which means the alljoyn-daemon does not have to be run separately

 ### Install AllJoyn Framework

+The following commands install the alljoyn-daemon program and AllJoyn libraries to the system

 ```sh
 $ sudo cp $AJ_ROOT/core/alljoyn/build/linux/x86_64/debug/dist/cpp/bin/alljoyn-daemon /usr/bin